God Bless the U.S.A.: Home Free version

-Country a cappella group Home Free has been performing the song ever since the band's inception in 2000, and released an official music video on June 30, 2016.
-As of June 26, 2020, the music video has amassed 11 million views on YouTube.
+Country a cappella group Home Free has been performing the song ever since the band's inception in 2000, and released an official music video on July 22, 2016.
+As of July 11, 2025, the music video has amassed over 15 million views on YouTube.
 In 2020, Home Free worked in the studio with Greenwood and re-recorded the song with him and the United States Air Force Band Singing Sergeants.
 The music was released on July 1 on Home Free's channel.

+Rock version

+Greenwood released a rock version of the song with fellow country artist Drew Jacobs on November 1, 2024, to celebrate the 40th anniversary of the song and the victory of Donald Trump in the 2024 United States presidential election.
+The song opened at number two on Billboard's Digital Song Sales chart following the election.

+"God Bless The U.S.A."
+Bible

+In 2024, Greenwood and President Donald Trump collaborated to release themed King James Bibles "inspired by" the song.
+Each Bible includes "the U.S. Constitution, the Bill of Rights, the Declaration of Independence and the Pledge of Allegiance, as well as a handwritten chorus of the famous Greenwood song".
+The associated website claims that the Bible is "not political" or linked to his 2024 presidential campaign, but also describes it as the only Bible endorsed by Trump.